-Figure 24.
+Figure 23.
 Materials Graphic Identifying Proposed Bruce Vento Trail Amenities, Wall and Fencing Design Treatments

-3. 3.
+2. 3.
 SEGMENT 4: FUTURE NORTHERN EXTENSION SEGMENT(S)

-Ramsey County Parks and Recreation is currently planning the second of two segments to eliminate the sixmile trail gap in the regional and national trail system as described in Segment 3.
+Ramsey County Parks and Recreation is currently planning the second of two segments to eliminate the six-mile trail gap in the regional and national trail system as described in Segment 3.
 It extends from Whitaker Street in White Bear Lake north to County Road J. Figure 4 illustrates the location of this segment in the context of the complete Bruce Vento Trail corridor.
 Discussion of the feasibility study which led to the selection of the preferred route is in section 1.4.3.

-For a short length of this trail segment from Whitaker Street to Highway 96, the Bruce Vento Trail is planned to be located within City of White Bear Lake Lincoln Avenue right-of-way, and adjacent to the BNSF railroad corridor.
-The configuration is illustrated in Figure 25.
+For a short length of this trail segment from Whitaker Street to Hwy 96, the Bruce Vento Trail is planned to be located within City of White Bear Lake Lincoln Avenue right-of-way, and adjacent to the BNSF railroad corridor.
+The configuration is illustrated in Figure 24.
 For the remainder of this segment from Highway 96 to County Road J, eight different routes and alignments were studied over a 2-year period.
 A major component of this study was investigating the feasibility of locating the Bruce Vento Trail within or adjacent to the BNSF right of way and Highway 61 corridor through the heart of downtown White Bear Lake, a consistent choice expressed by many in the community.
-Numerous design alternatives were prepared for work sessions with BNSF railway staff and conversations with White Bear Lake City staff related to potential public and private property impacts.
-Two primary routes were studied adjacent to the Highway 61 corridor, one located on the west side and the other on the east side of Hwy 6.
+Numerous design alternatives were prepared for work sessions with BNSF staff and conversations with White Bear Lake City staff related to potential public and private property impacts.
+Two primary routes were studied adjacent to the Hwy 61 corridor, one located on the west side and the other on the east side of Hwy 6.
 Both alternatives revealed numerous conflicts with BNSF right-of-way and City of White Bear Lake roadway and adjacent private property improvements.
 It was concluded that there were no feasible solutions for locating the trail within the BNSF right-of-way or Highway 61 corridor.

 Based on community outreach feedback, accessibility, trail user experience considerations, cost of construction and overall feasibility, Route 1 was determined as the preferred route.
-The process for this selection is outlined in Section 2.4.3.
+The process for this selection is outlined in Section 1.4.3.

 Route 1 was identified as the preferred route through the downtown area for connection to Hugo Road, extending along Bald Eagle Avenue to Bald Eagle Boulevard to Taylor Avenue and making its final connection into Hugo Road.
-Buffalo Street could be considered as an alternative trail corridor for connection onto Hugo Road depending one-way consideration of Bald Eagle Boulevard.
-In the event Bald Eagle Boulevard is not feasible, an alternate sub route utilizing White Bear Schools property, Division Avenue, and Park Avenue can be utilized to connect the trail from Bald Eagle Avenue to Hugo Road.
+Buffalo Street and Park Avenue could be considered alternate trail corridors for connection into Hugo Road depending on one-way consideration of Bald Eagle Blvd.